LUT Cube Analyzer Free

 - Key metric tiles — six numerical readouts (Overall Strength, Contrast, Saturation, Colour Temp, Shadow Lift, Smoothness) with contextual colour coding

-- Channel × Zone table — R/G/B average delta from identity across Shadows, Midtones, and Highlights; reveals selective grading and tonal imbalances
+- Channel × Zone table — R/G/B average delta from identity across Shadows, Midtones, and Highlights; pinpoints selective grading and tonal imbalances

 - Warnings — flags highlight clipping (>1.0), shadow crushing (<0.0), near-blocked shadows, and overly strong LUT strength with opacity advice

-Export the full DNA report as a PNG for documentation or LUT library cataloguing
+Export the full DNA report as a PNG for documentation, client delivery, or LUT library cataloguing

 Automatic LUT Analysis — mathematical characterisation of this LUT's behaviour